mahnoor12abeer/MahnoorAbeer-FaceRecognitionandSentimentAnalysis/README.md

 Navigate to this URL in your web browser.
 You will be presented with an interface to upload a video for analysis.
 The system will process the video, perform face detection, recognition, tracking, and emotion analysis, and then display the results.

-Please refer to the "Images" folder to see the interface for Video Upload and Video Processing.
+Please refer to the "images" folder to see the interface for Video Upload and Video Processing.

 ### API Endpoints